-We conduct pioneering research on corundum (ruby and sapphire) in sedimentary environments, which has significant implications for understanding placer deposits and conducting mineral exploration.
-We are actively developing novel approaches and applying them in the field.
+We are conducting pioneering research on corundum (ruby and sapphire) in sedimentary environments, which has significant implications for understanding placers and exploration method development.
+Stay tuned for some exciting new research in progress.

 Image: Corundum crystal from a placer deposit shown with the tip of a needle.
 Field of view 1 mm.

 Exploration Method Development

 The discovery of new coloured gemstone deposits is crucial.
 And yet, new deposits are primarily discovered by chance.
 We are conducting cutting-edge research to develop new ways of finding colored gemstone deposits.